jfrommann/gitlab-cloner/README.md

 # gitlab-cloner

-Java tool to clone multiple GitLab repositories at once
+Java tool to clone multiple GitLab projects at once

 **Currently work in progress**